 - Click on Troubleshooting, followed by Restart and collect net logs.
 The app will restart automatically, and once done, you’ll see a pop-up window on your screen with the message “Your log is in progress.”

-- Continue using Slack as you usual.
+- Continue using Slack as usual.
 When the issue occurs again, go back to the pop-up window, and click on Stop logging.

 You should hear back from the support team within a few hours or days.
 Just follow their instructions, and you should be good to go.